-Besides bitcoin has poor qualities.
-Bahack consider very interesting that the value of cryptocurrencies rises and falls, sometimes sharply, depending on demand.
+Also bitcoin has poor qualities.
+The value of cryptocurrencies rises and falls -sometimes sharply - depending on demand.
 If the value goes down, there's no guarantee that it will rise again.
 Unlike bank accounts, bitcoin wallets are not insured by the troubleshooting: servers have been hacked, companies have fled with clients' bitcoins, you can accidentally delete them, viruses could destroy them.
-Security can be a concern: a widespread security claim of the bitcoin system, presented in the original bitcoin white-paper, states that the security of the system is guaranteed as long as there is no attacker in possession of half or more of the total computational power used to maintain the system, but this claim, however, is proved based on theoretically flawed assumptions.
-Bitcoin transactions are irreversible [2, p.868].
+Security can be a concern: Lear Bahack, in the article "Theoretical bitcoin Attacks with less than Half of the Computational Power" stated that a widespread security claim of the bitcoin system, presented in the original bitcoin white-paper, states that the security of the system is guaranteed as long as there is no attacker in possession of half or more of the total computational power used to maintain the system, but this claim, however, is proved based on theoretically flawed assumptions.
+Bitcoin transactions are irreversible.
+Once a bitcoin transaction is broadcast to the network it can't be revoked.
+So a hacker who accesses the PC that stores your bitcoin wallet can send your entire bitcoin fortune to another wallet - and there's nothing you can do about it.
+Of course, if the PC that stores your bitcoin wallet is owned by a third party that insures it against theft - say, a respectable bitcoin wallet hosting service - you might be able to recover the value of some or all of your stolen currency.

-Lear Bahack explain that once a bitcoin transaction is broadcast to the network it can't be revoked.
-So a hacker who accesses the PC that stores your bitcoin wallet can send your entire bitcoin fortune to another wallet and there's nothing you can do about it.
-Of course, if the PC that stores your bitcoin wallet is owned by a third party that insures it against theft, say, a respectable bitcoin wallet hosting service, you might be able to recover the value of some or all of your stolen currency.
 A hacker could theoretically destroy the bitcoin network by tampering with the code in an exploit to end all exploits.
 However, since its inception, the bitcoin code remains uncompromised.
-Individual users and exchanges may be hacked, but the bitcoins themselves have so far proved unassailable [2, p.868].
+Individual users and exchanges may be hacked, but the bitcoins themselves have so far proved unassailable.

-In this moment, it's probably a good idea for most users to keep a safe distance from virtual currency: the wild fluctuations in value make bitcoins so interesting to study because it could make you a millionaire one day, and a pauper the next.
+For now, it's probably a good idea for most consumers to keep a safe distance from virtual currency: The wild fluctuations in value make bitcoins so interesting to study because it could make you a millionaire one day, and a pauper the next.

 Bitcoin is an experimental new currency that is in active development.
-Each improvement makes bitcoin more attractive but also bring out new challenges as bitcoin adoption grows.
-Pending these growing pains you might encounter increased fees, slower confirmations, or even more severe issues.
+Each improvement makes bitcoin more appealing but also reveals new challenges as bitcoin adoption grows.
+During these growing pains you might encounter increased fees, slower confirmations, or even more severe issues.

-In conclusion, we analyzed factors that influence on bitcoin for finding it's stability, investigated the history of bitcoin's origin, defined factors impacting on beneficial use of bitcoin.
+Conclusions.
+We analyzed factors that influence on bitcoin for finding it's stability, investigated the history of bitcoin's origin, defined factors impacting on beneficial use of bitcoin.
 It doesn't have authority that controls it, owners are anonymous.
 But it isn't reliable and you can lose money.
 As your account can crack or bitcoin price could collapse.
 We tend consider bitcoin to be an experiment.
 And it is an interesting experiment, but it's not a permanent feature of our lives.
 So we agree with that point of view which doesn't recommend using it.